Ever wondered how to send opt-in freebies (a.k.a. lead magnets, or content upgrades) to your subscribers so that you can build your email list?

 You now have the automation set up.
 Next step is to write the welcome email that will be sent.

-STEP 4: Write the welcome email and attach the freebie
+STEP 4: Write the welcome email and attach the lead magnet

 Select ‘Design Email’ to write the content of the email to new subscribers.